adam-takacs-sec/Cybersecurity-Portfolio/Security Levels in Action - Real Attack & Defense Scenarios/01_Scenario_1_Weak_Endpoint.md

 ## 6️⃣ Step 6 — Simulated Ransomware Impact

-To demonstrate business impact **without deploying real malware**, a simulated ransomware action is performed.
+To demonstrate business impact **without deploying real malware**, I performed a simulated ransomware action.

-Action:
+Actions:
-- Files are renamed to simulate encryption
+- Files were renamed to simulate encryption
-- A fake ransom note is placed on the desktop
+- A fake ransom note was placed on the desktop
-- Cryptocurrency payment is demanded
+- Cryptocurrency payment was demanded

-Important:
+Important notes:
-- No real malware is used
+- No real malware was used
-- No encryption occurs
+- No encryption occurred
 - This step exists solely to demonstrate **impact and disruption**

 ![Fake ransomware and left behind message](/Assets/Scenario_1/Ransomware+left_behind_message.png)